 What should patients know about MSK’s approach to treating prostate cancer?

-At MSK, we manage prostate cancer in a very comprehensive way, tailored to each patient’s disease and to the individual person.
+At MSK, we manage prostate cancer in a very comprehensive way, tailored to each patient’s disease.
 There is no one specific therapy that is best for everyone.

 Our initial assessment includes a carefully evaluated biopsy and a very detailed MRI to show the location of the disease, the integrity or soundness of the capsule surrounding the prostate, and the amount of disease.
+We will often obtain next-generation imaging (for example, PSMA PET) and do genomic testing.
 Then, based on that information — and with input from the urologist, the radiation oncologist, and the medical oncologist — we can provide a comprehensive recommendation.

 So we do it all….

 Yes, that’s the unique part of our program — we have expertise in multiple areas of prostate cancer radiotherapy management.
 Some places just focus on external radiation alone.
 Some just do seed implants.
 Other centers do combined therapies for everybody.
-It’s our expertise in all of these areas that gives us an opportunity to provide an approach that’s not one-size-fits-all, but tailored to the individual.
+It’s our expertise in all these areas that gives us an opportunity to provide an approach that’s not one-size-fits-all but tailored to each person.